dannyz30w/rivulet-utils/README.md

 The notebooks emphasize finding datasets with complex patterns that can be explored using agent-based models.

-Our goal is to help educators find data that is **personally, statistically, *and* topically** relevant.
+Our goal is to help educators find data that is **personally, statistically, *and* topically** interesting.

 ## About Rivulet